iphands/osxtray/README.md

 Can't live my global microphone mute tray thingy.

-WIP at the moment there are some issues including the code does not setup new listeners when devices changes (includes headphones plug/unplug)
+WIP at the moment there are some issues ~~ including the code does not setup new listeners when devices changes (includes headphones plug/unplug) ~~ Still need to clean up the old listeners on hardware change :D

 ## Install / Run
 ```shell